atata-framework/atata.io/examples/set-controldefinitionattribute-for-property-of-controllist-type.md

 ---
 layout: article
-title: Set ControlDefinitionAttribute for Property of ControlList Type
+title: Set ControlDefinitionAttribute for property of ControlList type
 description: How to set ControlDefinitionAttribute for property of ControlList type.
 ---